 This led to the creation of a core “data theme” for SANITY.io which is

 If you want to poke around in a code example and see how this is all done check out gatsby-theme-catalyst-hydrogen.
-This is an example of stacking layout themes, with a data theme, and then a final presentation theme.
+This is an example of stacking multiple layout themes, with a data theme, and then a final presentation theme.

 What is working